alugili/ModernArchitectureShop/README.md

 *Note!*<br>
 StoreApi and the BasketApi assemblies are mixing the Infrastructure and the WebAPI and the Application Logic.
 In the next version, I will separate them according to the clean architecture principles.

-### ModernArchitectureShop.BlazorUI Service
+### ModernArchitectureShop.ShopUI Service

-In the ModernArchitectureShop.BlazorUI.Startup.cs I have registered all services, and I have added the HTTP clients to the services.
+In the ModernArchitectureShop.ShopUI.Startup.cs I have registered all services, and I have added the HTTP clients to the services.

 #### HTTP Clients